-- 1. Participate in all scheduled and called Council meetings during their term of office. - These may include Council meetings scheduled immediately preceding and immediately following the Annual Meeting and a Midyear Council meeting generally scheduled halfway between the two Annual Meetings, around February. - Additional meetings may be called by the President as needed through use of teleconferences and Internet-based communication media.

-- The RSS may subsidize travel of Council Members to the mid-year Council meeting as necessary and as resources allow. - 2.
+- 1. Participate in all scheduled and called Council meetings during their term of office. - a.
+These may include Council meetings scheduled immediately preceding and immediately following the Annual Meeting and a Midyear Council meeting generally scheduled halfway between the two Annual Meetings, around February. - b.
+Additional virtual meetings may be called by the President as needed. - c.
+The RSS may subsidize travel of Council Members to the mid-year Council meeting as necessary and as resources allow. - 2.
 Approve the financial plan of the Society. - 3.
 Respond promptly to written, electronic, and phone queries between meetings as needed. - 4.
 Provide items for the RSS eBulletin as appropriate. - 5.
 Attend to all duties of the Standing Committees to which they belong.